Portsmouth DUI/DWI Defense Lawyer

 Serving Rockingham County, New Hampshire & Massachusetts

 If you have been arrested for a driving under the influence or driving while intoxicated charge, Wiberg Law Office, PLLC can help.
 It is never wise to go through a drunk driving charge on your own.
 You need an experienced criminal defense attorney in your corner who can ensure that your rights are protected.
-That attorney should have comprehensive knowledge of the DUI/DWI laws in New Hampshire or Massachusetts.
+That attorney should have comprehensive knowledge of the NH DWI laws or Massachusetts.

 Attorney Sven Wiberg thoroughly understands the DUI and DWI laws of both states and maintains an aggressive approach to criminal defense.
 Our firm has helped hundreds of our clients retain their freedom and protect their drivers’ licenses.
 Backed by close to three decades of experience handling all types of drunk and drugged driving cases, we are here to get to work on your behalf.